triquang26/reinforcement-learning/README.md

 ### Project Purpose
 The purpose of this project is to implement a policy gradient algorithm using a neural network to solve the LunarLander-v2 environment from OpenAI Gym.
 The agent learns to control the lunar lander to land it safely on the landing pad.

+### Knowledge Contribution
+- **Algorithm Implementation**: Detail the implementation of the policy gradient algorithm and how you executed it.
+- **Neural Network Design**: Describe the architecture of the neural network policy and how you designed it.
+- **Training and Optimization**: Explain the process of training the neural network using the REINFORCE algorithm and the optimization techniques applied.
+- **Evaluation and Analysis**: Present the methods used for evaluation and analysis of results.
+- **Visualization and Documentation**: Describe the tools and methods you used for visualizing and documenting the project.

 ### Pipeline Architecture
 1. **Environment Setup**: Initialize the LunarLander-v2 environment.